 Bear Archery Cruzer G2 Adult Compound Bow

-When you want a compound bow with real versatility, the Bear Archery Cruzer G2 is an option that should be on your list.
-This compound bow was created to be a great choice for any archer, no matter their age or level of skill.
+When you want something with real versatility, the Bear Archery Cruzer G2 is an option that should be on your list.
+The Cruzer G2 was created to be a great choice for any archer, no matter their age or level of skill.
 It is a great bow for hunting as well as target shooting.
 However, the adjustability of this bow is one of the reasons it is often so highly rated.
 It doesn’t matter if you’re purchasing it for a teenager or an adult, it will offer what they need without being too intensive for a beginner.

 Raptor Compound Hunting Bow Kit